mkirchner/marginalize.sh/README.md

 marginalize.sh - Add margins to research papers
 ===============================================

-I have recently started reading research papers on my iPad, and I use an Apple Pnecil and PDF Expert to take notes.
-Technically, that works well, but reseach papers don't have reasonably sized margins.
+Reading research papers on the iPad (using your favorite PDF app) has become pretty awesome, in particular with the ability to use the Apple Pencil to add notes.

-That's annoying since it disconnects the notes from the original text.
-Hence, enter `marginalize.sh`.
+The only drawback is that research papers do not have reasonably sized margins for that kind of use case.
+And that is since it either enforces very little note-taking or it disconnects the notes from the original text.

+`marginalize.sh` allows you to add the margin you need for your notes:

 ![Before and after](https://github.com/mkirchner/marginalize.sh/blob/master/doc/before_after.png)